Frequently Asked Questions

 The cost for home euthanasia includes sedation, the euthanasia procedure, a hair clipping if desired, and travel up to 30 miles from our home office.

-The cost for cremation through Good Shepherd includes transportation directly after the appointment, a carved wooden urn and cremation certificate if you choose to have ashes returned back to you, and return of ashes and other memorial items back to your home for locations within 30 miles of our home office.
+The cost for cremation through Good Shepherd includes transportation directly after the appointment, a carved wooden urn and a cremation certificate if you choose to have ashes returned to you, and return of ashes and other memorial items back to your home for locations within 30 miles of our home office.

 We accept credit cards, personal checks, cash, and Venmo.